Valentin1918/commissions-fees/README.md

 ~ `src/input.json` --> data from what fees are calculated and displayed.

-~ `src/constants/feeRuleDetails.js` --> consolidated presentation of the fees calculation rule details.
+~ `src/constants/feeRuleDetails.js` --> consolidated presentation of the fee calculation rule details.
+**Also this structure defines which calculation rule from the `feesCalculationEngine` will be applied to an operation.**
 It is organised by `operationType` and by `operationUserType`.
 Resulting rule details object has always the same interface: